 As stated above, Watkins Landmark obtained the Certificate of Occupancy on July 22nd, 2020 for the Eno Restaurant and Babcock & Story (B&S) Bar project.
 As is with everything about the Hotel Del Coronado, these projects have a significant amount of history.
 Especially the B&S Bar which was named after two members of the development team who opened up the Hotel Del Coronado in 1888.
 The photo above is the entrance to the B&S Bar right below the main iconic red turret structure.
 Watkins Landmark temporarily shored this side of the building to expand the entrance for an expansive accordion glass door.
 This widened opening gives the bar a very inside to outside seamless transition which provides the customer the relaxing beach culture ambiance they seek.
 It was also a very challenging scope of work.
 While temporarily shoring this opening, we permanently installed a structural retrofit of two columns and a large beam to carry the load of the entire turret.
 The structural columns and beams installed supporting the load of the most iconic turret on the main Hotel Del building.
-Obviously this was a delicate installation in our construction process.
+Obviously, this was a delicate installation in our construction process.
 The running joke among our project team was “Don’t worry, if it collapses, Watkins Landmark will only be mentioned in the lead story tonight on the local news.
 Possibly national.”
 Our Senior Superintendent on site Billy Bagby put together a flawless installation plan for the added structural members.
 The structural retrofit went off without a hitch.
 Great job to Billy and his field team!

 Another scope in this renovation project was the restoration of the original bar pictured below dated 1935.
 The picture above is the finished restoration of this historic bar.
-The intricate detailed woodwork that makes up the structure of the bar is over 130 years old.
+The intricately detailed woodwork that makes up the structure of the bar is over 130 years old.
 The picture above shows the finished restoration of the bar.
 It can’t be said enough that the Hotel Del Coronado is the most iconic structure in San Diego.
 For a company whose goal is “To Build Landmark Projects”, it has and continues to be an honor to build multiple projects on San Diego’s most prestigious Landmark.

-Watkins Landmark Construction has recently obtained a Certificate of Occupancy for the Urban Edge Condominium project in the Hillcrest Neighborhood of San Diego.
+Watkins Landmark Construction has recently obtained a Certificate of Occupancy for the Urban Edge Condominium project in the Hillcrest neighborhood of San Diego.
 The 5 unit building is four stories high plus a roof deck for each unit.
-The stunning 360 degree view of San Diego from the roof deck is shown in the above photo.
+The stunning 360-degree view of San Diego from the roof deck is shown in the above photo.
 As you can see above, the view from the roof deck captures all of San Diego on a clear day.
 Truly a place to smoke a cigar and watch the sunset.

 Urban Edge was a very challenging project to build.
 First off, the lot it was built on is the size of a postage stamp.
-There was no lay down area outside of the foundation perimeter of the building.
-The structural engineering was very unconventional to say the least.
+There was no laydown area outside of the foundation perimeter of the building.
+The structural engineering was very unconventional, to say the least.
 The first story is 80% parking for the Condo Owners that you can only access via the back alley.
 The structural steel beams that support the building in the garage look like they were designed to support skyscrapers in the Gaslamp Quarter in downtown San Diego.
 Eventually, credit goes to our newest Superintendent Robert Veague to push this project across the finish line.
-Robert’s hands on superintending style was the boost of energy that this project needed to achieve the Certificate of Occupancy and finish the punchlist.
+Robert’s hands-on superintending style was the boost of energy that this project needed to achieve the Certificate of Occupancy and finish the punch list.
 Great job Robert!.

 Urban Edge’s modern contemporary design was done by Point of Departure Architecture.
 As mentioned in the opening article, Urban Edge is somewhere around our umpteenth project working with the Horine Group.
-Our relationship with the Horine Group is going on 15 years.
+Our relationship with the Horine Group is going on for 15 years.
 My friendship Steve Horine, CEO of the Horine Group, goes back to building the Pfizer Campus next to the Torrey Pines Golf Course before either of us started our own companies.
-It is the working relationship formed on the Pfizer projects that has been the foundation for building many of our ‘Landmark’ projects with the Horine Group over the years.
+It is the working relationship formed on the Pfizer projects that have been the foundation for building many of our ‘Landmark’ projects with the Horine Group over the years.
 We look forward to many more years building impressive projects with the Horine Group in the future.

-The history of Watkins Landmark are deeply rooted in baseball.
+The history of Watkins Landmark is deeply rooted in baseball.
 The Petco Park (at the time it was called A Ballpark for San Diego) project, which broke ground in 2000, brought my family from Indian Wells to Carlsbad.
 It also brought Dan Poulton, our Vice President of Construction to San Diego as well.
 It was at this time, we met Dennis Dizon.
 Dennis & I immediately hit it off and began discussing the possibilities of going out on our own in business someday.
 At the time it was just a far fetched dream, but it was the beginning of the idea which would eventually lead to Watkins Landmark.
 The roots of our company were founded at Petco Park.

 While I can’t play baseball worth a damn, the sport has roots in my family as well.
-My Granddad, Byron Dewey “Jake” Watkins was a minor league baseball player during the 1940’s and 50’s.
-He was signed out of Waldo, Arkansas and never looked back.
+My Granddad, Byron Dewey “Jake” Watkins was a minor league baseball player during the 1940s and 50s.
+He was signed out of Waldo, Arkansas, and never looked back.
 Looking up his statistics on the minor league history website, I am shocked he did not make the majors.
 His career batting average was .324.
 I never asked him while he was alive why he did not make the majors.
 Now I wish I did.
 Some of his teammates back in the day included Whitey Ford and Earl Weaver.
 When asked about him, I jokingly say my Granddad was the inspiration for ‘Crash Davis’ in the movie Bull Durham.

 Twenty years since working on the Petco Park project, Watkins Landmark still has several Padres’ nights every season for our employees as well as their families and friends.
 The picture at the top of this article is from 2009 when Watkins Landmark still had less than 10 employees.
-As well as having our own season ticket packages, our subcontractors such as Berg Electric, Helix Electric, Pacific Southwest Structures and Landcare Logic have been more than generous in sharing their tickets.
+As well as having our own season ticket packages, our subcontractors such as Berg Electric, Helix Electric, Pacific Southwest Structures, and Landcare Logic have been more than generous in sharing their tickets.
 The seats we are sitting in above were compliments of Craig Gerber, CEO of Landcare Logic.
 If I missed naming another one of our other great subcontractors who have treated us to a Padres game (such as All Phase Drywall), my apologies.
-While we are all suffering through this lock down, looking forward to attending sporting events in the future is a very pleasant thought.
+While we are all suffering through this lockdown, looking forward to attending sporting events in the future is a very pleasant thought.
 As I am finishing this newsletter, the Padres are 2 – 0.
 That doesn’t happen every year!